-- 3.23 Where a situation arises where a Councillor's comment is sought on an issue of community interest, the Councillor must clearly state that the expressed view is a personal view, and does not necessarily represent the views of the Council on the particular issue. - 3.24 The Mayor, or the Deputy Mayor if acting for the Mayor, and the General Manager or his their delegate are the official spokespersons for the Council for the purposes of providing public comment on Council's policies and activities. - 3.25 Council staff must not make public comment on Council affairs without the approval of the General Manager or relevant Director.
-Public comment includes interviews with the media, public speaking engagements and expressing views in letters to the media or in notices, articles or any other medium.

-Note: Council has adopted a Media Policy to provide a framework for Council's participation in the media in order to keep the Hawkesbury community informed of its activities.
+- 3.23 Where a situation arises where a Councillor's comment is sought on an issue of community interest, the Councillor must clearly state that the expressed view is a personal view, and does not represent the views of the Council. - 3.24 The Mayor, or the Deputy Mayor if acting for the Mayor, and the General Manager or their delegate are the official spokespersons for Council for the purposes of providing public comment on Council's policies and activities. - 3.25 Council staff must not make public comment on Council affairs without the approval of the General Manager or relevant Director.
+Public comment includes interviews with the media, public speaking engagements and expressing views in letters to the media or in notices, articles or other medium. - Note: Council has adopted a Media Policy to provide a framework for Council's participation in the media in order to keep the Hawkesbury community informed of its activities.
 A copy of the policy is available on Council's intranet.